simplisticated/Consent/README.md

 ## At a Glance

-`Consent` is a set of tools for making permissions management in Android significantly easier.
+`Consent` is a library that makes permissions management in Android significantly easier.

 ## How to Get Started